zvictor/tina.io/content/blog/Self-Hosted-Demo.md

 [![Self Hosting Authentication](https://img.youtube.com/vi/_IRuE72Uazw/0.jpg)](https://www.youtube.com/watch?v=_IRuE72Uazw)

-## The Parts
+## Elements of Self Hosted Tina

-### The Database File
+### Database File

 The database is configured in **`.tina/database.{js,ts}`** .

-This file is the main part of the self hosted solution.
-This file exports an instead of the TinaCMS Database, which handles indexing, queries and CRUD operations.
+This file is the main element of the self hosted solution.
+It exports an instance of the TinaCMS Database, which handles indexing, queries and CRUD operations.
+A database instance requires a LevelDB implementation.
+It is also configured with optional onPut/onDelete handlers which are used to make updates to your Git repository.

+The Database is an ephemeral caching layer so that when you query your content it is not necessary to retrieve it from the git provider.

 ```typescript
 import { createDatabase, TinaLevelClient } from '@tinacms/graphql'